ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

     #.
 Enable the App Protect module in the Ingress Controller.

         Enable the App Protect module in the Ingress Controller by clicking on "Operators" and then "Installed Operators" in the OpenShift Console's left navigation column.
-On the page that opens, click the Nginx Ingress Controller link in the "Provided APIs" column, select "my-nginx-ingress," and then click YAML to change the apppotect 'enable' field to true under spec: controller:
+On the page that opens, click the Nginx Ingress Controller link in the "Provided APIs" column, select "my-nginx-ingress-controller," and then click YAML to change the apppotect 'enable' field to true under spec: controller:

             .. code-block:: yaml